 When it is not clear which identifier is used, the program can behave in ways that were not predicted by reading the source code.
 This can be found by testing, but circumstances can arise (such as the values of the same-named objects being mostly the same) where harmful consequences occur.
 This weakness can also lead to vulnerabilities such as hidden channels where humans believe that important objects are being rewritten or overwritten when in fact other objects are being manipulated.

-For example, the innermost definition is deleted from the source, the program will continue to compile without a diagnostic being issued (but execution can produce unexpected results).

 Related coding guidelines

-JSF AV Rules[30]: 120, 135, 136 and 137,
+JSF AV Rules[32]: 120, 135, 136 and 137,